snafees/ortho_seqs/README.md

 2) The sequences must be in the first column, and the phenotypes must be in the second column.
 3) The columns must not have header names.

-If you use a single file for the sequence and phenotype, you would submit the file path where you would submit the sequence file path, and leave the *--pheno_file* flag blank (*ortho_seqs* will set that flag to **None**).
+If you use a single file for the sequence and phenotype, you would submit the file path where you would submit the sequence file path, and do not include the *--pheno_file* flag.

 The phenotypes must be real numbers.